Recurrent Shoulder Dislocation

 • Recurrent Shoulder Dislocation

-The shoulder joint is the most commonly dislocated joint in the human body.
-50% of dislocations occur in the shoulder joint.
-It is mostly seen anteriorly.
-With the formation of dislocation, the ligaments that hold the arm and scapula together in the anterior-lower part of the shoulder joint and a special structure called the labrum are torn.
-Defects may occur in the bones as a result of crushing the bones.
-The dislocated shoulder joint is usually repositioned in an emergency room.
-A displaced shoulder joint should be followed with an arm sling for 3 to 5 days.
-X-ray and MRI control should be performed after the shoulder dislocation is placed in its place.
+The shoulder joint is the most frequently dislocated joint in the human body, with 50% of dislocations occurring in this area, predominantly anteriorly.
+Dislocation leads to the tearing of ligaments that connect the arm and scapula in the anterior-lower region of the shoulder joint, as well as damage to the labrum.
+Bone defects may also result from the impact of dislocation.
+Repositioning of the dislocated shoulder joint typically takes place in an emergency setting, followed by immobilization in an arm sling for 3 to 5 days.
+Subsequent X-ray and MRI evaluations are essential post-repositioning to assess the shoulder joint's condition.

 Contact Us